 By now, you’ve already read a bunch of tips that can help improve the safety of your space heater.
 But wait, there’s more!
 These tips below can help you keep your family safe without sacrificing warmth:

-- Install fire alarms and carbon monoxide alarms in your home, if you haven’t already.
+- Install smoke alarms and carbon monoxide alarms in your home, if you haven’t already.
 And if you have them, then check batteries.
 It’s something you should be doing anyway, right?

 - Check your space heater’s wiring.
 Never use a space heater that has frayed wiring, as this could cause an electrical fire.